-–Sally C. Pipes, a Canadian who lives in the U.S., is president & CEO of the California-based Pacific Research Institute.
+–Sally C. Pipes is president and CEO of the California-based Pacific Research Institute.